Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-3/README.md

 1. Look at the output in the console and the order of the printed statements.

 1. Also look at the newly created file.
 You may need to refresh the directory in the editor.

+##Bonus

+1. Create a json file that contains hobby objects that have properties for name and lengthInYearsAtHobby.

+    Read the file in and iterate over the JSON values printing them to the screen.